mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

     - `iteration`: Specify the iterations to dump, type is string.
 Use "|" to separate the step data of different intervals to be saved.
 For example, "0 | 5-8 | 100-120" represents dump the data of the 1st, 6th to 9th, and 101st to 121st steps.
 If iteration set to "all", data of every iteration will be dumped.
 When overflow detection is enabled for PyNative mode, it must be set to "all".
     - `saved_data`: Specify what data is to be dumped, type is string.
 Use "tensor" to dump tensor data, use "statistic" to dump tensor statistics, use "full" to dump both tensor data and statistics.
 Default setting is "tensor".
 Asynchronous statistics dump is only supported when `file_format` is set to `npy`, using "statistic" or "full" when `file_format` is set to `bin` will result in exception.
     - `input_output`: When set to 0, it means to Dump the operator's input and output; when set to 1, it means to Dump the operator's input; setting it to 2 means to Dump the output of the operator.
+    - `kernels`: This item can be configured in two formats:
-    - `kernels`: List of operator names, only supports full names.
+        1. List of operator names.
 Specifying operator needs to first set the environment variable for saving the graph file to save the graph, and then obtain the operator name from the saved graph file.
 Please refer to the documentation on Ascend Developer Zone [DUMP_GE_GRAPH](https://www.hiascend.com/document/detail/en/canncommercial/601/inferapplicationdev/graphdevg/graphdevg_000050.html) , [DUMP_GRAPH_LEVEL](https://www.hiascend.com/document/detail/en/canncommercial/601/inferapplicationdev/graphdevg/graphdevg_000051.html) and [DUMP_GRAPH_PATH](https://www.hiascend.com/document/detail/en/canncommercial/601/inferapplicationdev/graphdevg/graphdevg_000052.html) for details about the environment variable for saving the graph file.
+        2. Regular expressions of operator names.
+When the string conforms to the format of "name-regex(xxx)", it would be considered a regular expression.
+For example, "name-regex(Default/.+)" can match all operators with names starting with "Default/".
     - `support_device`: Supported devices, default setting is `[0,1,2,3,4,5,6,7]`.
 You can specify specific device ids to dump specific device data.
     - `op_debug_mode`: This attribute is used for operator overflow debugging.
 0: disable overflow check function; 1: enable AiCore overflow check; 2: enable Atomic overflow check; 3: enable all overflow check function; 4: enable the lightweight exception dump function.
 Set it to 0 when Dump data is processed.
 If it is not set to 0, only the data of the overflow operator or exception operator will be dumped.
     - `statistic_category`: This attribute is used by users to configure the category of statistical information to be saved, and only takes effect when saving statistical information is enabled(i.e.`saved_data` is set to `statistic` or `full`).
 The type is a string list, where the optional values of the strings are as follows: